Derided by Imran Khan as US puppet, new Pakistan PM bets on centrism

 The exchange showed the challenges facing a politician who has often been more comfortable working behind the scenes rather than on stage as a fiery political orator.

-In his first remarks after taking power on Monday, Mr Shehbaz Sharif said he would hold a public hearing on Mr Khan's claims that the US sent his government a threatening letter and vowed to resign "if there is any iota of conspiracy".
+In his first remarks after taking power, Mr Sharif said he would hold a public hearing on Mr Khan's claims that the US sent his government a threatening letter, and vowed to resign "if there is any iota of conspiracy".

+Mr Sharif pledged good ties with "all-weather friend" China while also seeking better ties with the US and Europe.

-Ahead of Mr Khan's ouster, the US repeatedly denied his claims of a foreign conspiracy and said it respects Pakistan's constitutional process.
+Before Mr Khan's ouster, the US denied his claims of a foreign conspiracy and said it respects Pakistan's constitutional process.

 One major decision facing the new leader will be whether to give General Qamar Javed Bajwa an extension as army chief when his term expires in November.